2003 Quetta mosque bombing

 On 4 July 2003, 53 Hazara Shias were killed and at least 65 others were injured when a mosque was attacked during the Friday prayer in Quetta, Balochistan, Pakistan.
 When hundreds of worshipers were offering Friday prayer, three armed men entered the Asna Ashari Hazara Imambargah and started shooting and throwing hand grenades and one suicide bomber blew himself up - which left 53 dead and scores injured.
-It was the latest of several major sectarian attack in the series of killings of Hazaras in Quetta, coming less than a month after the massacre of Hazara police cadets on June 8, 2003.
+It was the latest of several major sectarian attack targeting the Hazaras in Quetta, coming less than a month after the massacre of Hazara police cadets on June 8, 2003.

 Bombing

-On 4 July 2003, hundreds of worshippers were practicing Friday prayer in Asna Ashri Hazara Imambargah Kalan mosque.
-Five men armed with automatic weapons entered the mosque and fired on worshippers for ten continuous minutes and tried to throw a grenade, but it exploded in his hand.
+On 4 July 2003, hundreds of worshippers were offering Friday prayer at the Asna Ashri Hazara Imambargah Kalan mosque when five men armed with automatic weapons entered the mosque and fired on worshippers for ten continuous minutes and tried to throw a grenade, but it exploded in an attacker's hand.
 Worshippers disarmed one of the attackers and killed a third one.
 The other two attackers ran away from the roof.
 This attack left more 65 dead and tens of others injured.